kittywitch/nixfiles/README.md

 ## CI

-CI for this repository uses [arcnmx/ci][] and aims to achieve two goals:
+CI for this repository uses [arcnmx/ci][], is aarch64 emulated build enabled and aims to achieve two goals:

 | Action       | Purpose                                                                                                            |
 |--------------|--------------------------------------------------------------------------------------------------------------------|